7

 A mat certification course alone will consist of 150 to 180 hours of practice over six to twelve weeks.

 In addition, many schools will require both a written and practical final exam at the end of the course.
-You will also complete an apprenticeship, where you will practice teaching pilates under supervision.
+You will also complete an apprenticeship, where you will practice teaching Pilates under supervision.

 These additional factors make a Pilates mat certification course a longer commitment than yoga.
 Still, you can expect more pay as it is in higher demand.

-If you are taking a comprehensive training program, the coursework will teach you about pilates using a mat, reformer, Cadillac, chair, ped-o-pul, barrels, and more.
+If you are taking a comprehensive training program, the coursework will teach you about Pilates using a mat, reformer, Cadillac, chair, ped-o-pul, barrels, and more.

 Additionally, there will be educational lessons on the human body and modifications for different populations.
 Whether you are taking a program on mat work alone or a comprehensive course, they will be divided into modules.